jmadflo/Sprint-Challenge-Advanced-React/ANSWERS.md

 componentDidUpdate: Takes previousProps and previousState as arguments and runs everytime the component's props or state are changed.
 It is important to wrap statements here in if-statements in order to prevent infinite loops.

 componentDidUnmount: Runs after component unmounts and is the place to do any code cleanup that one needs to do once the component is removed.
-This is a bad place to do any change of state as the component will not be rerendering again.
+This is a bad place to do any change of state because the component will not be rerendering again.

 - [ ] What is the purpose of a custom hook?